 Any member of the community who wishes to file a report of gender-based misconduct with the College may do so by following the procedures outlined below.
 Bard College offices and employees who cannot guarantee confidentiality will maintain your privacy to the greatest extent possible.
-Information you provide to a non-confidential resource at the College will be relayed only as necessary for the Title IX Coordinator1 to investigate and/or seek a resolution.
-Bard College will limit redisclosure as much as possible and comply with federal and state privacy laws, but information reported to the College may be subject to disclosure pursuant a lawful subpoena issued to the College or pursuant to a request or investigation by an authorized government agency.
+Information you provide to a non-confidential resource at the College will be relayed to the Title IX Coordinator and the Title IX Coordinator will follow up with you regarding your options on how to proceed.